 - It is unlawful to provide information which you do not believe to be true and could result in criminal charges being brought against you for providing false information to authorities.

 - You can file your complaint in person 24 hours a day 7 days a week.
 You may also file your complaint in writing, by e-mail, or by telephoning the Turlock Police Department.
+The Professional Standards Sergeant does not accept formal complaints.
+Formal Complaints should be left with the on duty watch commander or records personnel.

 - You can also call the Professional Standards and Training Sergeant at 209-668-5550 ext.
 6720 with any additional information or questions about an ongoing or pending case.